arjunj132/dinobrowse/README.md

 npm install
 ```

+Depending on your internet connection, it can be fast or slow (from 10 - 120 seconds).

 So now that we installed the dependencies, lets run it!
 You need python.
 So, just run:

 ```bash